citusdata/test-automation/README.md

    rather than providing the Citus branch name, it's doable and more preferable to provide a commit hash to ensure that the tests are run on the exact commit that you want to test.

-   Note that you can use any valid schedule name for regression, isolation or failure tests here. `run.sh` script will automatically determine the custom valgrind check targets for the given schedule name by searching certain keywords in the schedule name, like "isolation" and "failure".
+   Note that you can use any valid schedule name for regression or isolation tests here, but not a failure one yet (see the comment `run.sh`). `run.sh` script supports different kinds of test schedules by automatically determining the custom valgrind check target for the given schedule name by matching it with certain keywords, like "\*isolation\*".

 4. Finally, investigate the logs, especially `citus_valgrind_test_log.txt` for any memory errors that seem to be caused by Citus.